Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 “Cheers!” said Chad.

-Two hours later, their table was scattered with a dozen empty Lucky cans and the conversation was flowing easy now that the alcohol had eased their nerves with its familiar embrace.
-It didn’t take them long to fall back into their old ways, Joe and Chad yapping back and forth liberally while Leo sat silent with a smile on his face.
+Two hours later, their table was scattered with a dozen empty Lucky cans and the conversation was flowing easily now that the alcohol had eased their nerves with its familiar embrace.
+It didn’t take them long to fall back into their old ways, Joe and Chad yapping back and forth liberally while Leo sat silently with a smile on his face.

-“Uggh, this stuff taste like piss,” said Chad, putting back the last few sips on his seventh bullet.
+“Ugh, this stuff tastes like piss,” said Joe, putting back the last few sips on his seventh bullet.

 “Oh, come on,” scoffed Chad.
 “You never used to mind it.
 What do you drink these days?
 Water with diamonds in it?”

 “Guinness,” Joe answered proudly. “…Stella too, if I’m in the mood for something lighter.”

 Chad threw his head back and laughed, “Of course you do.
 A businessman that drinks Guinness and Stella—what a surprise!”

 “What’s that supposed to mean?” said Joe, glaring across the table.

 “It means,” said Chad.
 “That you don’t have to try so hard to be a stereotype.”